ros2/ros2_documentation/source/Tutorials/Topics/UnderstandingROS2Topics.rst

 Background
 ----------

-Topics are named paths over which nodes exchange messages.
+Topics act as a bus over which nodes exchange messages.
-The nodes on either end of a topic path are referred to as publishers that publish information to a topic, and subscribers that receive information from a topic.
+A node may publish data to any number of topics and simultaneously have subscriptions to any number of topics.

 Topics are a vital element of the ROS graph.
-As you know, ROS 2 breaks complex systems down into many modular nodes.
+ROS 2 breaks complex systems down into many modular nodes; this concept is covered in the tutorial "Understanding ROS 2 nodes".
+.. link on nodes tutorial
 Topics are one of the important ways that data moves between nodes, and therefore between different parts of the system.

 Prerequisites